ujjwalguptaofficial/ethcontracts/README.md

 ## setup

 You can use any ethereum library.
 Currently we support ethers and web3.js.
-You just have to provide appropriate client to the contract class.
+You only have to provide appropriate client to the contract class.

 ### ethers